ojalaw/suport_MP3/README.md

 **Overview page**
 Users are presented with an overview page that includes interactive images of the 3 sports that the site currently facilitates (Football, Formula 1 and Rugby).
 When users hover over the images, they expand causing more of the image to be visible, leading to a better user experience.

+**Image Carousel**
+A Bootstrap image carousel was used on individual sports pages to enance user experience.

 **Football page**
 Individual sport page where users can go to post and interact with other users about Football.